More care by motorists and more helmets on motorcyclists could cut down on injuries and deaths says Philadelphia car accident attorney Rand Spear.

 Spear says most accidents involving vehicles and motorcycles are the fault of the vehicle drivers.
 “Sixty percent of car crashes with motorcycles are the fault of motorists.
 It’s the motorists who have to pay attention.
 Look twice before you turn.
 Always be aware of bikers and their proximity to your car.
 Give them more room than if you would if it was a car near you.
 Stay away from the motorcycles.
 They stop faster and they have more reasons to stop quickly.
 Fully signal your turn and lane changes and check your blind spots.”

-If you or a family member are injured in a motorcycle accident in Pennsylvania or New Jersey, contact Philadelphia car accident lawyer Rand Spear today at 888-373-4LAW or through his website for a free consultation.
+If you or a family member are injured in a motorcycle accident in Pennsylvania or New Jersey, contact Philadelphia vehicle accident lawyer Rand Spear today at 888-373-4LAW or by form for a free consultation.
 You can discuss what happened, how the law may apply and your best options for obtaining compensation for your injuries.